Gunnersbury Triangle: Reserve

 Gunnersbury Triangle is a classic "railway triangle", the 2.57 ha space in between three curving railway lines.
 To the west is the Richmond branch of the London Overground; to the south, the District line; and to the northeast, the disused track of the London and South Western Railway (there remains the Piccadilly line a little further north, crossing Bollo lane).
 Much of the area is now wooded.
 It is a local nature reserve and a Site of Metropolitan Importance for Nature Conservation.
+Traces of its former uses survive in the shape of railway archaeology and garden species such as raspberry and redcurrant from the railwaymen's gardens.

 Habitats

 The following compartments are identified in the reserve's management plan: